mowispace/react-native-logs/README.md

 ### Filter logs

-Using the setLevel method you can set the minimum log level.
-Example: setting the "info" level, all the "trace" logs will not be printed while the "info", "warn" and "error" logs will be.
+Using the setLevel method you can set the minimum log level based on their power.

 ```javascript
 var log = logger.createLogger()